postoccupancy/devias-kit-pro/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Optional Vercel config

+`vercel.json`
+- Pins Node to 20.x, identifies Next.js framework.
+- Documents build/install/dev commands explicitly.
+- Includes placeholder for environment variable setup (update with actual secret names when deploying).

+`.vercelignore`
+- Excludes git metadata, docs, and config from the deployment bundle (saves time/bandwidth).

+## Other config

+`.github/dependabot.yml` - makes weekly npm updates

+`.nvmrc` - pins Node version 20

+`.env.example` -- example .env file, copy to `.env.local`

+## Governance docs boilerplate

+`CONTRIBUTING.md`
+`CODEOWNERS`

+## GitHub repo settings: branch protection and required status checks

+✅ *Require a pull request before merging*
+Require approvals: 1 (or more if you want peer review) Dismiss stale PR approvals when new commits are pushed

+✅ *Require status checks to pass before merging* Require branches to be up to date before merging
+Check required: build (the job from ci.yml)

+✅ *Require code reviews*
+Require at least 1 approval from CODEOWNERS (optional but recommended for team projects; for solo template, can skip)

+✅ *Require conversation resolution before merging* Forces resolution of any PR comments/discussions

+✅ *Require branches to be up to date before merging* Already mentioned above, but automatic rebases are helpful

+✅ *Include administrators in restrictions (optional)* Ensures even org owners follow the rules